mcaibad2/todolist/README.md

-h1.
 Wrote this code as the main deliverable test assignment for http://twenty-one.co/.
-Although I managed to finish in one day (added some minor changes next day) they accused me of copying this code...
-Anyway, I am writing this down as a personal reminder and for all you out there.
+Although I managed to deliver working code in one day (added some minor changes next day) they accused me of cheating...
+I am writing this down as a personal reminder and for all you out there, especially for twenty one developers that may (or may not) have run this code.

 # TODO list